🧑⚕️

 Technicians are required to track, audit, and optimize care quality for reimbursement and compliance.

-Wearable and Point-of-Care Technologies
+Wearable and Point of Care Technologies

 Impact: